WheteThunger/DroneStorage/README.md

 - `dronestorage.autodeploy` -- Drones deployed by players with this permission will automatically have a stash, free of charge.
   - Note: Reloading the plugin will automatically add stashes to existing drones owned by players with this permission.

-Note: In order for manual or automatic deployment to work, the player will need permission to at least 1 storage capacity.
+Note: In order for manual or automatic deployment to work, the player will need permission to at least 1 storage capacity (see the Capacity permissions section below).

 ### UI Permissions